Megan Jean and the KFB: Megan Jean’s Secret Family

+Band members

+Megan Jean

 Megan Jean was born on May 25, 1983, in Tunkhannock, Pennsylvania, and grew up primarily on the west coast, in California, Oregon, and Washington.
 She moved to New York when she was 18 to attend Tisch School of the Arts at New York University, studying musical theater with a concentration on voice.
 Her first day of classes was September 11, 2001.
 Both of her parents played guitar and wrote original music, which is where she initially learned about music composition and began to play guitar at age 11.
 She is known for having absolute pitch as well as playing the washboard, which she started in 2009 after someone lent her one.
 Before forming the band, she played the New York acoustic club scene and shared the stage with Kevin Devine, Kaki King, Langhorne Slim, Kimya Dawson and Paleface.

+Byrne Klay

 Byrne Klay was born on March 29, 1980, in Mexico City, Mexico and raised in White Plains, New York.
+His younger brother is award-winning writer Phil Klay.

-Klay studied double bass at the Oberlin Conservatory of Music and New School University.
+Byrne Klay studied double bass at the Oberlin Conservatory of Music and New School University.
 He toured for several years with a punk band called Dynamite Club, visiting Japan, Taiwan, Europe, Australia and the United States.
-He performed on one album, It's A Lot Deeper Than Most People Actually Think.
-Klay played a lot of experimental music with such notables as Assif Tsahar, Cooper-Moore, Mike Pride and Todd Colburn.
-Klay played bass in the Brooklyn alt-country band Sugarpine, and was featured on their 2006 album Ball Peen Hammer.
+Klay performed on one of their albums, “It's A Lot Deeper Than Most People Actually Think”.

+Klay has delved into a lot of experimental music during his career, playing with such notables as Assif Tsahar, Cooper-Moore, Mike Pride and Todd Colburn.
+Klay played bass in the Brooklyn alt-country band Sugarpine, and was featured on their 2006 album “Ball Peen Hammer.”
 He learned to play banjo in 2008, studying from the Internet.